jethrokuan/braindump/content/zettels/process_what_happens_when_we_type_a_simple_command_on_shell_unix_linux_stack_exchange.md

 ## Fork() {#fork}

-Fork creates a duplicate copy fo the calling process as its child.
+Fork creates a copy of the calling process as its child.
 This is how most processes (except for init) begins.

 ## Exec() {#exec}